maion308/giphy-react-lab/README.md

 * The app should show a "loading..." message until the fetch call has been completed
 * You have an application that renders a button on page load.
+* When a user clicks the button,
+    - the GIF's title appears at the top
+    - The display of the user who uploaded the gif appears on the screen
-* When a user clicks the button, a random Gif appears on the screen.
+    - a random Gif appears on the screen.

+*HINT*: Start by finding these 3 bits of data in the JSON response

 #### HW Submission